 It’s true that kids should be kids.
 Childhood, after all, is a carefree period of one’s life without much responsibility, including financial ones.
 But even though kids aren’t on the hook for paying the mortgage or grocery shopping, it’s important to plant the “financial literacy” seed when they’re young.
 This provides a great foundation for smart money decisions down the road.
 For example, simple concepts (i.e. saving your money or living within your means) help kids eventually understand how to try to avoid debt.
 Although gaining complete financial literacy is a gradual process, getting started is the most important move.
-Take these first steps on how to teach your kids about money.
+As a nonprofit credit counseling agency, we recommend these first steps on how to teach your kids about money.

 Teach Them The Core Concepts (By Age Group)